Burning Season in Laos – Is it Really That Bad?

 Which regions of Laos are affected by the burning season?

-The burning season affects all of Laos but to a different extent.
+The burning season affects all regions of Laos but to a different extent.

-Northern Laos, including Vang Vieng, Luang Prabang, Phongsavan, Nong Khiaw, Huay Xai, and Luang Namtha experiences a lot more severe burning season than the south.
+Northern Laos, including Vang Vieng, Luang Prabang, Phongsavan, Nong Khiaw, Huay Xai, and Luang Namtha sees a lot more burning than the south.
 The sky is hazy, visibility is low and fire is a lot more widespread.

 Whether due to the lower population density or the smaller size of arable land, the burning season in Southern Laos is not as bad as in the north.
 Cities like Savannakhet, Thakhek, and Pakse are also hazy and smoky in March and April but the situation is better than in the south.

-I found the air quality quite good on the Thakhek Loop but somewhat bad on the Bolaven Plateau Loop where the dusty road conditions also bring a lot of particles in the air.
+I found the air quality quite good on the Thakhek Loop but somewhat bad on the Bolaven Plateau Loop (starting in Pakse) where the dusty road conditions also bring a lot of particles in the air.

 Traveling in Laos during the burning season